vga101/gaiasky/docs/Data-catalogs-formats.rst

 Creating your own catalogue loaders
 ===================================

+If you want to load data into Gaia Sky, changes are that the ``STILCatalogLoader`` can already do it.
+It supports VOTable, FITS, ASCII, CSV, etc. and it loads the data making educated guesses on the UCDs (if present) or on the column names.

+If you still need to create your own loader, keep reading.

 In order to create a loader for your catalogue, one only needs to provide an implementation to the
 ``ISceneGraphLoader`` --`here <https://github.com/langurmonkey/gaiasky/blob/master/core/src/gaia/cu9/ari/gaiaorbit/data/ISceneGraphLoader.java>`__--